 It is the policy of New College to comply with state and federal laws regarding meals and breaks.
 NCWS students are permitted a paid 15-minute rest break for each four-hour work period.
 While it is not required, the supervisor should not unreasonably deny a paid 15-minute break during a shift of four hours or longer.
 It is expected that break periods will be taken approximately half way through a shift; breaks cannot be taken at the beginning or end of a shift to arrive late or leave early.

-If a NCWS student works more than 6 continuous hours, he/she is required to take a 30-minute, unpaid rest/meal break.
+If a Federal work study student works more than 6 continuous hours, he/she is required to take a 30-minute, unpaid rest/meal break.
 This rest/meal break must be taken away from the student’s work area and not in conjunction with the 15-minute rest break.
 This 30-minute rest/meal break must be documented on the timesheet.
 The student and supervisor should discuss break times in advance to allow for the smooth operation of the work area.

 Hours in excess of 20 hours per week MAY be approved during official school break periods (e.g. Holiday Break, Spring Break, Fall Break and ISP); however, the student must submit the School Break Period Extra Hours form.